glathoud/fext/README.md

 To obtain the best performance, it is preferable to pass parameters
 separately: `isOdd_mfun` and `isOdd_meth`.
-If there are too many parameters, one can use closure, see `sortedSearchClosure` above.
+If there are too many parameters, one can use closure, see `sortedSearchClosure` just above.

 ### `*_obj` implementations: